As a company director, you bear a great deal of responsibility.

 How decisions are made and recorded is very important.
 In case of legal proceedings, it will be judged whether you have acted carefully as a director.
 It is therefore essential to hold regular board meetings with a fixed agenda and thorough preparation.
 Keep careful minutes of these meetings, recording discussions, decisions and any objections made by directors.
 Engaging outside advisors when necessary, and documenting their advice and your follow-up to it, is also important.
 This documentation serves as evidence of your careful actions and can protect you from personal liability.

-The Internal Revenue Service occupies a special position in financial problems.
-Many directors’ liability cases stem from failure to properly fulfil tax obligations.
-If your company is unable to pay taxes or social security contributions, you are obliged to report this to the Internal Revenue Service in a timely manner.
-This notification must be made within 14 days of the due date of the tax assessment and include all relevant information on the cause and extent of the payment problems.
-By making the notification properly, you protect yourself from personal liability.
-With limited financial resources, you should carefully consider which payments to prioritise.
-In many cases, the IRS has a priority position.
-Acting incorrectly can lead to personal liability.
-It is important to be well aware of the legal priority rules with creditors, explore options for payment arrangements and avoid selective payments without just cause.
+The Tax and Customs Administration occupies a special position in financial difficulties.
+Many cases of directors’ liability arise from failure to comply with tax obligations.
+If your company is unable to pay taxes or social security contributions, you are obliged to report this to the Tax and Customs Administration in good time.
+This notification must be made within fourteen days of the due date of the tax assessment and must contain all relevant information about the cause and extent of the payment problems.
+By reporting this correctly, you protect yourself against personal liability.

 Your employees are an important asset of the company.
 It is essential to look after their interests and fulfil legal obligations.
 Decide when and how to inform the works council about the financial situation.
 Consider measures to retain and motivate key staff.
 Be open but careful in your communication to avoid unrest and speculation.